jhwhenry/cpd/watsonx_upgrade_531.md

 ```
 echo ${PRIVATE_REGISTRY_LOCATION}
 ```

-Patch the CCS custom resource with the right image name
+Replace the `${PRIVATE_REGISTRY_LOCATION}` with the proper value returned in the above command and then patch the CCS custom resource with the right image name using below command.

 ```
 oc patch ccs ccs-cr --type='merge' -p '
 spec: